 Public involvement is a necessary and integral part of Lawrence Transit System's planning process.
+LTS makes a concerted effort to focus on LEP and minority populations in outreach activities as evidenced in Attachment D - Public Outreach Activities 2014 - 2016 log.
 LTS reviews all routes and schedules on an annual basis to determine if adjustments are necessary for the following year.
 Public open houses are held early in the year to collect information from the public on community transportation services, whether changes are planned or not.